godspeedsystems/gs-plugins/plugins/sendgrid-as-datasource/README.md

      - Follow the DNS configuration steps
      - Add provided DNS records to your domain provider
    - **Alternative**: Single Sender Verification
-     - If you don't have a domain, then you opt for Single Sender Verification but this is not encouraged by sendgrip.
+     - If you don't have a domain, then you opt for Single Sender Verification but this is not encouraged by sendgrid.
      - Use for testing only
      - Verify your sender email address, even the default sender that you set in env